Ilker Ayci is more than the successful former chairman of Turkish Airlines. He has a side to him that should set off alarm bells.

 Was Mehmet Ilker Ayci a star chairman who took Turkish Airlines to new heights or a dictatorial leader who loved to divide and rule?

-Prince leads coverage for our Business section at The Morning Context.
+Prince leads the newsroom at The Morning Context as managing editor.
 A fascination with the written word has taken Prince to some of the leading newsrooms across the country, including The Economic Times, Dow Jones Newswires, Forbes India and Moneycontrol.
-In a career spanning over 18 years, Prince has led teams, managed pages, projects and special editions, and has authored The Consolidators, published by Penguin Random House in 2017.
+In a career spanning 20 years, Prince has led teams, managed pages, projects and special editions, and has authored The Consolidators, published by Penguin Random House in 2017.

 prince@mailtmc.com